 ,Abraham Lincoln, Harriet Jacobs, Walt Whitman, Emily Dickinson, and others.

-Classic scholarship, focusing on authors like Emerson, Hawthorne, and Whitman, identifies this period with American literature's first achievement of literary excellence and establishment of an American literary tradition in which European styles and standards were adapted to American subjects and voices.
+Classic scholarship, focusing on authors like Emerson, Hawthorne, and Whitman, identifies this period with American literature's first achievement of literary excellence and establishment of a classical American tradition.

-Scholarship since the 1970s extends the American Renaissance to include women, African American, and Native American authors with a related emphasis on cultural and historical issues that are compatible with Romantic ideals of equality, progress, individualism, idealism, etc.
+More recent scholarship extends the American Renaissance to include women, African American, and Native American authors. with a subsequent emphasis on cultural issues.

 of the American Renaissance

 (many of these issues overlap or cross categories)